McGuffin History, Family Crest & Coats of Arms

 Early Notables of the McGuffin family (pre 1700)

 More information is included under the topic Early McGuffin Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the McGuffin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The records on immigrants and ships' passengers show a number of people bearing the name McGuffin:

 McGuffin Settlers in United States in the 19th Century